dentarg/auth0-blog/_posts/2017-04-08-ngconf2017-summary-day3.markdown

 ---

-## Angular Pre-Rendering (Universal rendering)
+## Angular Pre-Rendering (universal rendering)

 **Pre-rendering** refers to rendering an Angular application in whole or in part before sending HTML to the browser.
-Universal has graduated into a first-class part of Angular and has been brought into core.
+Angular Universal has graduated into a first-class part of Angular and has been brought into core as `platform-server`.

 ### Why pre-render?